graijo/java-tutorial-for-beginners/README.md

 The statement ```System.out.println(person);``` actually gets translated to ```System.out.println(person.toString())```, as the Java system implicitly makes the call ```person.toString()``` as it is inherited from ```class``` ```Object``` for use in the ```String``` context.

+Private variables cannot be directly inherited in Java.
+Child classes can access private variables of the parent class only through public or protected methods.

+SS$$SS

 ### Step 10: Inheritance And Method Overriding

 Sub-class inherit features from super-class